elunna/nerfhack-changelog/README.md

 Cartomancers begin the game knowing the identities of all rulebooks, as the title and purpose of a rulebook are typically clear from the cover.
 They always cast spells at expert level, ensuring high proficiency.
 Whilst rulebooks can still be written using magic markers without penalties (unlike when forging cards), they cannot be recharged with scrolls of charging.
 Additionally, cartomancers are fortunate enough to know braille, allowing them to invoke their rulebooks even while blind.

-**Card combos:**
-* The 'Z' spellcasting command is instead is used for card combos that the cartomancer gets access to as they level up.
-* Card combos do not become available until level 5.
-You gain the ability to cast more cards as you level up:
-  * level 5: 3 cards
-  * level 10: 4 cards
-  * level 15+: 5 cards
-* Starting the combo costs 5 energy.
-Further cards cost 5 energy per card to play as normal.

 **Cartomancers get special bonuses for wielding crystal balls:**
 * Whilst wielding a crystal ball, a cartomancer will enjoy **maximum charisma, telepathy, see invisible, and astral vision.**